The Molinari Institute is pleased to announce a new interdisciplinary, open-access academic journal, the MOLINARI REVIEW.

 We aim to enhance the visibility of libertarian scholarship, to expand the boundaries of traditional libertarian discussion, and to provide a home for cutting-edge research in the theory and practice of human liberty.

-All submissions will be peer-reviewed.
+Submissions are ordinarily peer-reviewed.
+(Invited submissions may be an exception.)
 We also plan to get our content indexed in such standard resources as International Political Science Abstracts and The Philosophers Index.

-The journal will be published both in print (via print-on-demand) and online (with free access); all content will be made available through a Creative Commons Attribution license.
+The journal is published both in print (via print-on-demand) and online (with free access); all content will be made available through a Creative Commons Attribution license.
 We regard intellectual-property restrictions as a combination of censorship and protectionism, and hope to contribute to a freer culture.

 Neera K. Badhwar (Philosophy, University of Oklahoma) · Philipp Bagus (Economics, Universidad Rey Juan Carlos) · Jennifer A. Baker (Philosophy, College of Charleston) · L. Marco Bassani (History of Political Theory, University of Milan) · David T. Beito (History, University of Alabama) · Bruce L. Benson (Economics, Florida State University) · Donald J. Boudreaux (Economics, George Mason University) · Susan Love Brown (Anthropology, Florida Atlantic University) · Per Bylund (Hankamer School of Business, Baylor University) · Robert L. Campbell (Psychology, Clemson University) · Paul Cantor (English, University of Virginia) · Bryan Caplan (Economics, George Mason University) · Kevin A. Carson (Center for a Stateless Society) · Gerard Casey (Philosophy, University College Dublin) · Gary Chartier (Philosophy and Law, Tom and Vi Zapara School of Business, La Sierra University) · Enrico Colombatto (Economics, University of Yurin / International Centre for Economic Research) · Tyler Cowen (Economics, George Mason University) · Stephen Cox (Literature, University of Caifornia San Diego) · Christopher Coyne (Economics, George Mason University) · Daniel J. DAmico (Political Theory Project, Brown University / Joseph A. Butt S. J. College of Business, Loyola University New Orleans) · David S. DAmato (Center for a Stateless Society) · Stephen Davies (Institute for Economic Affairs) · Douglas J. Den Uyl (Liberty Fund) · Gus diZerega (Independent Scholar) · Richard Ebeling (Ethics and Free Enterprise Leadership, Citadel School of Business) · Dario Fernández-Morera (Spanish and Portuguese and Comparative Literature, Northwestern University) · Jessica Flanigan (University of Richmond) · Fred E. Foldvary (Economics, San José State University) · Roger Garrison (Economics, Auburn University) · Gerald Gaus (Philosophy, University of Arizona) · Hannes Gissurarson (Political Science, University of Iceland) · David Gordon (Mises Review) · Anthony Gregory (Independent Institute) · Walter E. Grinder (Institute for Civil Society) · Gil Guillory (Molinari Institute) · Richard O. Hammer (Free Nation Foundation) · David M. Hart (Liberty Fund) · John Hasnas (McDonough School of Business, Georgetown University) · Robert Higgs (Independent Institute) · Randall G. Holcombe (Economics, Florida State University) · Steven G. Horwitz (Economics, St. Lawrence University) · Michael Huemer (Philosophy, University of Colorado Boulder) · Jörg Guido Hülsmann (Economics, Université dAngers) · Jeffrey Rogers Hummel (San José State University) · Lester Hunt (Philosophy, University of Wisconsin Madison) · Charles W. Johnson (Molinari Institute) · Irfan Khawaja (Philosophy, Felician College) · Stephan Kinsella (Center for the Study of Innovative Freedom / Libertarian Papers) · Daniel B. Klein (Economics, George Mason University) · Peter G. Klein (Applied Social Sciences, University of Missouri) · Adam Knott (Praxeology.org) · Richard N. Langlois (Economics, University of Connecticut) · Peter Leeson (Economics, George Mason University) · Bertrand Lemennicier (Law and Economic Sciences, Université de Paris Sorbonne) · David M. Levy (Economics, George Mason University) · Loren Lomasky (Political Philosophy, Policy, and Law, University of Virginia) · Carlo Lottieri (Political Philosophy, University of Siena) · Eric Mack (Philosophy, Tulane University) · John Majewski (History, University of California Santa Barbara) · Adam Martin (Agricultural and Applied Economics, Texas Tech University) · Julie E. Maybee (Philosophy, Lehman College, City University of New York) · Deirdre McCloskey (Economics, History, English, and Communication, University of Illinois at Chicago) · Alberto Mingardi (Istituto Bruno Leoni) · Roberta Modugno (Political Science, University of Rome 3) · Christopher W. Morris (Philosophy, University of Maryland College Park) · Jan Narveson (Philosophy, University of Waterloo) · James R. Otteson (Political Economy, Wake Forest University) · Tom G. Palmer · Mark Pennington (Political Economy, Kings College London) · David L. Prychitko (Economics, Northern Michigan University) · Matthew Quest (African American Studies, Georgia State University) · Douglas B. Rasmussen (Philosophy, St. Johns University) · Sheldon Richman (Center for a Stateless Society) · Jeff Riggenbach (Randolph Bourne Institute) · Mario Rizzo (Economics, New York University) · Eric Roark (Philosophy, Millikin University) · Fabio Rojas (Sociology, Indiana University Bloomington) · Birgir T. Runólfsson (Economics, University of Iceland) · Thaddeus Russell (American Studies, Occidental College) · Kirkpatrick Sale (Middlebury Institute) · Pascal Salin (Economics, Université Paris-Dauphine) · Crispin Sartwell (Philosophy, Dickinson College) · David Schmidtz (Philosophy, University of Arizona / Arizona Center for the Philosophy of Freedom) · Chris Matthew Sciabarra (Journal of Ayn Rand Studies) · James C. Scott (Anthropology and Political Science, Yale University) · Butler Shaffer (Southwestern University School of Law) · Daniel Shapiro (Philosophy, West Virginia University) · Jeremy Shearmur (Philosophy, Research School of Social Sciences, Australia National University) · Josef Šíma (CEVRO Institute) · Aeon J. Skoble (Philosophy, Bridgewater State University) · Sarah Skwire (Liberty Fund) · Barry Smith (Philosophy, University at Buffalo) · Hillel Steiner (Political Philosophy, University of Manchester) · Joseph R. Stromberg (Independent Institute / Abbeville Institute) · Mark A. Sullivan (Robert Schalkenbach Foundation) · Alex Tabarrok (Mercatus Center / Economics, George Mason University) · John Tomasi (Political Theory Project, Brown University) · Aviezer Tucker (Davis Center for Russian and American Studies, Harvard University) · Jeffrey A. Tucker (Liberty.me / Laissez Faire Books / Foundation for Economic Education) · Peter Vallentyne (Philosophy, University of Missouri) · Kevin Vallier (Philosophy, Bowling Green State University) · Bas van der Vossen (Philosophy, UNC Greensboro) · Frank van Dun (Law, University of Ghent) · Shawn P. Wilbur (Corvus Editions) · Matt Zwolinski (Philosophy, University of San Diego)